Joseph & Hyrum Smith's Martyrdom

 Jun 10, 1844

-Joseph Smith records Nauvoo City Council's order to destroy the Nauvoo Expositor and the actions taken to fulfill the order.
+Joseph records Nauvoo City Council's order to destroy the Nauvoo Expositor and the actions taken to fulfill the order.

 Jun 10, 1844